safafa/react-capstone/README.md

 # Covid19 stats
-The web provide the user with daily information about covid spread around the world.
-The information are filtered by country. the user can get more details about the Country by clicking on it.
+The web provides the user with daily information about covid spread around the world.
+The information is filtered by country. the user can get more details about the Country by clicking on it.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ![image](https://user-images.githubusercontent.com/43698511/137317616-82f7e1a9-fc8c-44d4-a030-6d13d6166edb.png)